jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Phishing).
-Given the key importance of this industry to our everyday well\-being, we certainly hope that those credentials arent the only thing keeping our utilities and mining operations safe, especially since thats one of the most commonly breached data types.
+Given the key importance of this industry to our everyday well\-being, we certainly hope that those credentials aren’t the only thing keeping our utilities and mining operations safe, especially since that’s one of the most commonly breached data types.

 Considering the high prevalence of
-Phishing and credential attacks, its not too surprising to have Email servers as this industrys most commonly breached asset, followed by Web application and Desktop.
-Even though the infrastructure that runs these complex systems isnt traditional IT infrastructure, the company can still be exposed to the very same threats as any other organization.
+Phishing and credential attacks, it’s not too surprising to have Email servers as this industry’s most commonly breached asset, followed by Web application and Desktop.
+Even though the infrastructure that runs these complex systems isn’t traditional IT infrastructure, the company can still be exposed to the very same threats as any other organization.

-69
+Figure 97\.
+Top Action varieties in
+MQOGEU breaches (n\=153\)

+Figure 98\.
+Top Asset varieties in
+MQOGEU breaches (n\=130\)

+2022 DBIR Industries

+68

+Professional, Scientific
+and Technical Services

+I

+S
+C
+A
+N

+4
+5

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+Top IG1
+protective
+controls

+What is the
+same?

 3,566 incidents, 681
 with confirmed data
 disclosure
-Top patterns

 System Intrusion,
 Basic Web
 Application Attacks